sfera-labs/iono-pi-max-kernel-module/README.md

     sudo cp 99-ionopimax-serial.rules /etc/udev/rules.d/

-Optionally, to be able to use the `/sys/class/ionopimax/` files not as super user, create a new group "ionopimax" and set it as the module owner group by adding an udev rule:
+Optionally, to access the sysfs interface without superuser privileges, create a new group "ionopimax" and set it as the module owner group by adding an **udev** rule:

     sudo groupadd ionopimax
     sudo cp 99-ionopimax.rules /etc/udev/rules.d/